+256 782783385 info@aliveafricaadventures.com

 Bird watching

 Holding up to 400 bird species of which 25 are endemic to the Albertine rift, Bwindi is a birder’s haven.
 With about four trails for birders, Bwindi provides an excellent spot for ticking off the forest rarities.
-The River Ivi trail which lies between Buhoma and Nkuringo is as rich as the Buhoma forest-edge Munyanga River trail.
+Meanwhile, the River Ivi trail which lies between Buhoma and Nkuringo is as rich as the Buhoma forest-edge Munyanga River trail.
 Leading to the 2607m Rwamunyonyi peak and the Mubwindi swamp trail is the Ruhija Bamboo trail.

 Nature walk